 A formal retrospective provides closure.
 It’s a way for the participants to share their observations and experiences away from the day-to-day project pressures.
 Even if the project was a colossal failure, the lessons you harvest from it can produce something positive from the experience.

-Retrospectives are sometimes called post-project reviews, debriefings, or post-mortems (even when the project was a success!).
+Retrospectives are sometimes called post-project reviews, debriefings, or post-mortems (even when the project survived!).
 Retrospective is a neutral term that suggests a contemplative reflection on previous experience to gain practical wisdom and improve future performance.

 When to Hold a Retrospective

 Hold a retrospective whenever you want to gather information about your project, evaluate how the work is going, or understand why it went the way it did.
-Many projects iterate through a series of development cycles; gather lessons after each such iteration to help you with those that remain.
+Agile projects iterate through a series of development cycles; gather lessons after each such sprint or iteration to help you with those that remain.
 Reflecting on past experience is especially worthwhile any time something went particularly well or particularly wrong.

 It’s easy to forget what happened early in a project that lasts longer than a few months, so hold a short retrospective after reaching each major milestone on a long project.
 The healing effects of time and the exhilaration of recent success can ease the pain you suffered some time earlier.
 Those painful memories contain the seeds of future improvements, though.